xarmian/arc72_indexer/README.md

-## ARC-72 Indexer Prototype for the AVM (Algorand Virtual Machine)
+## ARC-72 NFT Indexer Prototype for the AVM (Algorand Virtual Machine)

 ### NOTICE
 This application is provided without guarantee or warranty.
-This is an ALPHA prototype of an ARC-72 Indexer for AVM based networks based on the ARC-74 specification found here:
+This is an ALPHA prototype of an ARC-72 NFT Indexer for AVM based networks based on the ARC-74 specification found here:

 https://arc.algorand.foundation/ARCs/arc-0074